LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part2.md

 ## Outcome
-The outcome of this part should be a detailed markdown containing everything you have learned about OTLP and an **article explaining about the OpenTelemetry specifications in deepth**.
+The outcome of this part should be a detailed markdown containing everything you have learned about OTLP and an **article explaining about the OpenTelemetry specifications in depth**.

 1. explain what is grpc and the need for it